Abirii/Camara-Remote-Control/README.md

  4/5 fingers for normal speed.

- Hand wave to the left for previous channel
+ Hand wave to the left for previous channel.

- Hand wave to the right for next channel
+ Hand wave to the right for next channel.